mynkpl1998/hugo-blog/content/blog/tokenization.md

 ### What is tokenization ?

 Machine learning models operate on numerical representations of input data.
 Language models, such as LLMs, work with text input.
-Tokenization is the process of converting the text into smaller chunks called tokens, which are then assigned a numerical representations.
+Tokenization is the process of converting the text into smaller chunks called tokens, which are then assigned numerical representations.
+The collection of unique tokens forms what we call a vocabulary.
+It is essentially a dictionary that maps each token to a unique integer.
+The size of the vocabulary is determined by the number of unique tokens in the corpus.

+The vocabulary sizes of some popular LLMs are as follows:

+* GPT-2: The vocabulary size is 50,257.
+* GPT-3: The vocabulary size is approximately 175 billion.
+* Llama 1: The vocabulary size is 32,000.
+* Llama 2: The vocabulary size is also 32,000.

+Larger vocabularies allow the model to understand and generate a wider range of words and phrases.
+However, they also require more computational resources (embedding size and softmax size increases) to train and use.

 Broadly there are three types of tokenization we can do: